 I looked at my mother and said you told me, “I could reach for the star in me.”
 Mother knew at this point that nothing could stop me.

-Sanya loves to write stories and hopes to get one of her books published soon.
-Some of her poems and songs have been published in local the newspaper.
-Sanya loves figure skating. public speaking, essay writing, cooking, baking, sewing, reading books, drawing, hand lettering, writing stories, swimming, playing the piano as well as clarinet, volunteering at various organizations, and likes to play volleyball.
+Sanya loves to write, she is a published author of a Novel.
+Some of her articles, poems, and songs have been published in local newspapers.
+Sanya loves figure skating. public speaking, essay writing, cooking, baking, sewing, reading books, drawing, hand lettering, writing, swimming, and playing the piano.
+She is passionate about helping the community in need.
+Volunteering her time, knowledge, and resources is also her top priority.